 Time to competence is the amount of time that it takes to get an employee performing to a certain level in a job.
 Competence includes knowledge, skills and the set of abilities needed to do a job.
 In a world of digital transformation, up-skilling and new job roles are common, so time to competence is an important consideration for many organisations.

 Time to competence has a big impact on employee engagement.
 Staff want and need to learn new skills quickly for their professional development.

 According to Gallup, the experts in measuring employee engagement, staff are more engaged during the first six months of joining an organization.

 Along with time to competence, the changing nature of an average career will also impact how you support your staff.
 Put simply, your staff must learn more, faster, and for longer – just to keep up .

 Continuous learning and personal development is an essential part of working life.
-An organization with a learning culture is of benefit to both the business and employees.
+Lifelong learners outside of the workplace actively seek learning opportunities and relish spending time learning.
+It is time to make lifelong learning part of working culture at an individual level as well as part of organisational objectives.
+An organization with a strong learning culture as part of their employee engagement strategy is of benefit to both the business and employees.

 Here are five ways you can improve employee engagement with continuous learning.

 1. Onboard employees early

 From the moment your new recruit signs up, the on-boarding process can begin.
 Many companies now create specific digital learning resources for this very purpose.